Fcmam5/state-of-dz-swe-2024/website/docs/insights/remuneration.md

 <br/>

-We see that salaries are on a raising pattern until 16+ years of experience where we have two remarks:
+We observe a trend of increasing salaries up to 16+ years of experience.
+However, the trend changes after 16+ years where we note two main points:

-1. We can not make a judgement since we only have two participants in this case (participants working remotely from Algeria with 16+ years of experience).
+1. We can not make conclusions since we only have two participants in this case (participants working remotely from Algeria with 16+ years of experience).
-2. At this level of seniority a full-time remote position from Algeria might be challenging, or not th preferred solution.
+2. At this level of seniority a full-time remote position from Algeria might be challenging, or not the preferred solution.
 Read more about this case in [our remote working page](#) (TLDR; They might be freelance consultants).

 <br/>

 Remote workers exercise their work in different forms, 46% of the participants who work for foreign companies are full-time employees, 42% are freelancers, and 12% are part-time employees.

-To explore freelancers' income, we fetched public Algerian freelancers' data from [Upwork](https://www.upwork.com/), and we had the following:
+To explore freelancers' income, we analysed public Algerian freelancers' data from [Upwork](https://www.upwork.com/), and we had the following:

 ```mermaid
 xychart-beta horizontal title "Algerian freelancers on Upwork by hourly rate (in $)"